 It doesn’t matter much how they got there.
 The point is that your adult kids are THERE and they are likely driving you up the wall!
 Am I right??
 I’ve heard some real horror stories of kids being angry and abusive, stealing from their parents, expecting to be waited on hand and foot, or at least refusing to contribute to the chores and the family finances.

 I have to admit, I have one of these charming children living in my own basement, so I feel your pain!
 But, all is not lost.
 I do have some tips that are helping with my little darling, and hopefully they will help you too.
+Nothing says daily stress and aggravation like dealing with adult children still living in your house!

 I do have one disclaimer though.
 My experience is with fairly “normal” adult children.
 Your basic immature, unmotivated, failure to launch type of kid.
 If your kid has an addiction problem, a mental illness issue, such as bi-polar or depression, or if they are violent or abusive, I’m just not qualified to advise you.
 Those issues need professional help.
 Also, if there is a grandchild or two in the picture, that’s a little out of my experience as well.
 I do have grandchildren, but they’ve never lived with me or anything.